Fastbyte01/Dharmatab/README.md

 *   Chrome: chrome://extensions/
 *   Edge: edge://extensions/
 3. Enable “Developer mode” using the toggle in the top right corner.
-4. Click “Load unpacked” and select the directory where the extension is saved.
+4. Click **“Load unpacked”** and select the directory where the extension is saved.
 5. The extension will now appear in your browser’s extensions list and replace your new tab page.

 ## File Structure
-*   newtab.html: The main HTML file for the new tab.
+*   *newtab.html*: The main HTML file for the new tab.
-*	styles.css: The stylesheet controlling the layout and design of the extension.
+*	*styles.css*: The stylesheet controlling the layout and design of the extension.
-*	background.js: JavaScript for loading quotes and handling background customization.
+*	*background.js*: JavaScript for loading quotes and handling background customization.
-*	quotes.json: JSON file containing the library of inspirational quotes.
+*	*quotes.json*: JSON file containing the library of inspirational quotes.
-*	manifest.json: The extension manifest, defining its functionality and permissions.
+*	*manifest.json*: The extension manifest, defining its functionality and permissions.

 How to Use
-1. Install the extension from the Chrome Web Store or Microsoft Edge Add-ons Store.
+1. Install the extension from the **Chrome Web Store** or **Microsoft Edge Add-ons Store**.
 2. Open a new tab to see the extension in action.
 3. Use the search bar at the top for quick Google searches.
-4. Click the “Backgrounds” button in the top-right corner to choose a new background.
+4. Click the **“Backgrounds”** button in the top-right corner to choose a new background.
 5. Enjoy a random motivational quote every time you open a new tab.

 ## Customization

 You can customize the extension by editing the following files:
-*	Backgrounds: Add your own images in the images directory and reference them in newtab.html.
+*	**Backgrounds**: Add your own images in the images directory and reference them in newtab.html.
-*	Quotes: Add or modify quotes in the quotes.json file.
+*	**Quotes**: Add or modify quotes in the quotes.json file.

 ## License